Azure/azure-rest-api-specs/specification/awsconnector/resource-manager/readme.md

   - suppress: DefinitionsPropertiesNamesCamelCase
     reason: Property is CamelCase in aws
   - suppress: AvoidAdditionalProperties
-    reason: Property represents user defined awsTags
+    reason: 1.
+Property represents user defined awsTags.
+2. All swagger has awsTags.
+So, we cannot add from clause.
   - suppress: PatchPropertiesCorrespondToPutProperties
-    reason: Issue in LintDiff tool.
-In patch we allow tags update only and in our TypeSpec we use ArmCustomPatchAsync{Azure.ResourceManager.Foundations.TagsUpdateModel<Resource>}.
+    reason: 1.
+Issue in LintDiff tool.
+2. In patch we allow tags update only and in our TypeSpec we use ArmCustomPatchAsync{Azure.ResourceManager.Foundations.TagsUpdateModel<Resource>}.
 So, tags property in patch body and the same is not present in the corresponding put body and causing the issue.
-In case of the put we are using TrackedResource and same has tags.
+In case of the put we are using TrackedResource type and same has tags.
+3. All typespec has TagsUpdateModel.
+So, we cannot add from clause.
   - suppress: EvenSegmentedPathForPutOperation
-    reason: Issue in LintDiff tool.
-In TypeSpec we use @singleton (OpenAPI path ends with /default), we believe this is a false positive.
+    reason: 1.
+Issue in LintDiff tool.
+2. In TypeSpec we use @singleton (OpenAPI path ends with /default), we believe this is a false positive.
 Related issue:https://github.com/Azure/azure-openapi-validator/issues/646
+    from:
+      - ec2Instance.json
+      - eksCluster.json
   - suppress: XmsPageableForListCalls
-    reason: Issue in LintDiff tool.
-In TypeSpec we use @singleton (OpenAPI path ends with /default), we believe this is a false positive.
+    reason: 1.
+Issue in LintDiff tool.
+2. In TypeSpec we use @singleton (OpenAPI path ends with /default), we believe this is a false positive.
 Related issue:https://github.com/Azure/azure-openapi-validator/issues/646
+    from:
+      - ec2Instance.json
+      - eksCluster.json

 ```

 ---